This simple Stovetop Shredded Chicken Taco Filling is the key to making quick and easy tacos, burrito bowls, lettuce wraps, and more.

-- Spice it up: Cook the chicken in a combination of chicken broth and sales verde for a spicier option.
+- Spice it up: Cook the chicken in a combination of chicken broth and salsa verde for a spicier option.
 You could also add some red pepper flakes or cayenne pepper.

-- Add aromatics: Add flavoer to the poaching liquid with chopped onions, garlic, carrots, celery, or bell peppers.
+- Add aromatics: Add flavor to the poaching liquid with chopped onions, garlic, carrots, celery, or bell peppers.
 Bay leaves, cilantro, or parsley can be added as well.

 How to Store Leftovers